quanyang/percy-docs/docs/learn/env-vars.md

 * `PERCY_PROJECT`: The full repository slug, for example `my-org/repo-name`.

 <div class="Alert Alert--warning">

-  <strong>IMPORTANT: Keep your Percy token secret.</strong> Anyone with access to your token can consume your account quota.
+**IMPORTANT: Keep your Percy token secret.** Anyone with access to your token can consume your account quota.
 They will not be able to read data because the token is write-only.

-  See the <strong>Setup</strong> guides for how to securely set environment variables in your CI service.
+See the **Setup** guides for how to securely set environment variables in your CI service.

 </div>

 ### Optional